camaradesuk/arrnc-deployment-template/README.md

 ⚠️ **Repository maintainers must:**

 - Give the GitHub account `arrnc-bot` **read access** to your repository so it can pull the built container images from GitHub Container Registry

+## Project Structure

+- `app/`: Contains the Flask web application
+  - `app.py`: The main application file
+  - `templates/index.html`: The HTML template for the web interface
+  - `audio_data/`: A directory to store your audio files
+- `Dockerfile`: Defines the Docker container for the application
+- `.github/workflows/deploy.yml`: The GitHub Actions workflow for building and deploying the application

 ## How the Deployment Pipeline Works